A Q&A with Cousins Subs Franchisee Keith Novotny About Why It’s Good Business to Give Back

 About Cousins Subs

 Wisconsin-based Cousins Subs®, a family-owned, fast casual sub shop established in 1972 by Bill Specht and his cousin, is driven by the mission to Believe in Better – both in the quality of food it serves and in the communities it supports.
-Cousins Subs and its franchisees operate nearly 100 sub sandwich shops throughout Wisconsin, Illinois, and Indiana, providing guests with quality deli fresh and made to order grilled subs using only the freshest ingredients on its signature bread baked daily.
+Cousins Subs and its franchisees operate nearly 100 sub sandwich shops throughout Wisconsin and Indiana, providing guests with quality deli fresh and made to order grilled subs using only the freshest ingredients on its signature bread baked daily.
 For more information, visit cousinssubs.com.
-You can also find Cousins Subs on Facebook, Twitter, Instagram and TikTok.
+You can also find Cousins Subs on Facebook, X, Instagram and TikTok.